AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Unlimited Blade Works Build - Aponia Variation</p>

 !!! note
-    Updated for 6.1.
+    Updated for 6.3.
 This build basically focuses on A spam.
 It's her strongest general build, taking into account ranks, downscaling and weather-related buffs & debuffs.
 On the other hand, however, it is heavily reliant on gather.
 The strongest variation of Sussy's UBW build, which fully utilizes Aponia signets' strength alongside Griseo, resulting in a really deadly and strong as fuck build that melts through enemies easily like a rain of millions of knives going through butter.

-> Boss to be Chosen: Husk, then Elysia, Mobius, Aponia or Vill-V
+> Boss to be Chosen: RPC, then Elysia, Mobius, Aponia or Vill-V

 !!! note
-    There's no particular preference over each other in regards to the bosses.
-Aponia has the inconvenience of making Sushang's Sword Array dissapear so you have to fill Blade Mantra up to full to use it again as you won't have ult back by the time she transitions to P2.
-Mobius, on the other hand, is more comfortable with gather.
-V-V is easy, just lock on the turret until it's destroyed.
-Elysia, however, is the tankiest boss so if your damage isn't looking good enough, go with the other bosses instead.
+    Pick whichever you want to booli the most!~

 ####<p align="center">Setup</p>